asioso/elastic-6-nutch/README.md

-# NUTCH Elastic 6 Indexer Plugin
+# NUTCH 1.x Elastic 6 Indexer Plugin

-this just updates the existing elastic indexer to work with ES 6.7 updated dependencies and fixes some namespace and class changes.
+this just updates the existing elastic indexer to work with ES 6.7 and NUTCH 1.x.

+Dependencies were updated, namespace and class changes got fixed.

 # Install/Build
 put this source folder (indexer-elastic-6) into nutch's src/plugin directory